finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

             var apiInstance = new InstrumentsApi(config);
             var identifierType = identifierType_example;  // string | The identifier being supplied e.g. \"Figi\".
-            var identifier = identifier_example;  // string | The value of the identifier for the requested instrument. var recipeScope = recipeScope_example;  // string | The scope of the valuation recipe being used to generate the payment diary (optional) var recipeCode = recipeCode_example;  // string | The code of the valuation recipe being used to generate the payment diary (optional) var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to list the instrument's properties.
+            var identifier = identifier_example;  // string | The value of the identifier for the requested instrument. var recipeScope = recipeScope_example;  // string | The scope of the valuation recipe being used to generate the payment diary var recipeCode = recipeCode_example;  // string | The code of the valuation recipe being used to generate the payment diary var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to list the instrument's properties.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the instrument's properties.
 Defaults to return the latest version of each property if not specified. (optional) var scope = scope_example;  // string | The scope in which the instrument lies.
 When not supplied the scope is 'default'. (optional)  (default to "default")